namecoin/namecoin-legacy/README.md

 BUILDING
 ======================

-Building is only supported on Linux for now.
+Building can be achived for Linux or Mac OS X using CMake.

+    cd src
+    cmake .
+    make

+Alternatively, you can use the official unix makefile system.
 Follow the bitcoin build instructions.
 Use "makefile.unix" - it will generate namecoind.
 Usage is similar to bitcoind, plus new RPC calls for the new operations.
 A GUI is on the roadmap.

 RUNNING
 ======================